MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 1. Create a [Partner Center](https://partner.microsoft.com/) account if you don’t have one.

 1. Configure the subscription plans, pricing details, and more for your transactable SaaS offer.
-In particular, make sure you do the following:
+In particular, make sure you complete the following steps:

     * Under **Setup details**, select the **Yes** option to specify that you’re selling the offer through Microsoft.

     * Under **Microsoft 365 integration**, add the AppSource link to your app listing.
-This ensures people can buy your subscription plans in AppSource in addition to Teams.
+This step ensures people can buy your subscription plans in AppSource in addition to Teams.

 1. Store your publisher and offer IDs.
 (You need them later to link the offer to your app in the Developer Portal.)